 Another personal favourite, raspberry leaf is a refreshing and soothing tea, which blends well with elderflower.
-Raspberry Leaf is commonly recommended during the last 8 – 10 weeks of pregnancy to strengthen the uterus muscles and encourage easy labour.
+Raspberry Leaf is commonly recommended during the last 8 – 10 weeks of pregnancy to strengthen the uterus muscles and encourage easy labor.
 For this reason it should not be drunk before the last 8 – 10 weeks of pregnancy (please seek advice from your midwife or healthcare practitioner).
-Raspberry Leaf can also be drunk to relieve diarrhoea.
+Raspberry Leaf can also be drunk to relieve diarrhea.

-A mild and sweet-like-honey flavour tea which is high in calcium and has a demulcent quality making it useful for acid indigestion relief.
+A mild and sweet-like-honey flavor tea which is high in calcium and has a demulcent quality making it useful for acid indigestion relief.
 Reputedly soothing for asthma and respiratory problems.
 Red Clover has an age-old reputation as a cancer preventing herb.
 (The flowers contain the anti-cancer compound genistein).
 Blends well with Raspberry Leaf.

 Rosemary tea should not be drunk too often and is not suitable for epileptics.
 Do not use during pregnancy or if breast-feeding.

-Sage Tea – Quite an aquired taste!
+Quite an acquired taste!
 Good for warding off colds and ‘flu, but if you can’t bring yourself to drink it a Sage infusion makes an excellent gargle for sore throats.
 Also useful for menopausal women suffering from night sweats and hot flushes.

 Makes a good tonic for exhaustion, and drunk as a cold tea can help relieve headaches.
 Thyme tea is also useful at relieving urinary infections and water retention and is a popular folk remedy for flu with muscle aches and pains.
-Good for chest problems and for treating asthma – for the wheeziness, and shortness of breath symptoms, Andrew Chevallier [Encylopedia of Medicinal Plants] suggests an infusion of 15g thyme and 15g nettles to 750ml of water – which should be sipped throughout the day.
+Good for chest problems and for treating asthma – for the wheeziness, and shortness of breath symptoms, Andrew Chevallier (Encylopedia of Medicinal Plants) suggests an infusion of 15g thyme and 15g nettles to 750ml of water – which should be sipped throughout the day.
 Thyme tea can also provide relief for hay fever sufferers and is considered to helpful in maintaining vitality, particularly in old / third age.

 A natural sedative, and an excellent remedy for insomnia…but very pungent!
-I would suggest blending this herb with other relaxing [and pleasantly aromatic] herbs such as Passion Flower, Limeflower, Chamomile, or Lemon Balm, and a good teaspoon or two of honey!
-Valerian Tea is also good for relieving nervous irritability, tension headaches, and menopausal problems, or to relieve bronchial spasms and smoker’s cough.
+I would suggest blending this herb with other relaxing [and pleasantly aromatic] herbs such as passion flower, limeflower, chamomile, or lemon balm, and a good teaspoon or two of honey!
+Valerian tea is also good for relieving nervous irritability, tension headaches, and menopausal problems, or to relieve bronchial spasms and smoker’s cough.

 Valerian should not be taken if already using sleep-inducing medication.

-You may like to blend two or more herbs together – here are a few tried and tested favourites at Gaia’s Garden:
+You may like to blend two or more herbs together – here are a few tried and tested favorites at Gaia’s Garden: